10 Driving tips for New Learners

 Don't over- speed

-The most common temptation, when one is behind the steering wheel, is to speed up.
-It is very important that you first get familiar with the car before you start speeding.
+The most common temptation when one is behind the steering wheel is to speed up.
+It is very important that you first get familiar with the car before you start driving at the maximum allowed speed limit, especially on highways.

 Maintain a considerable distance from other vehicles

-Today the cars have very powerful braking systems but despite that one should maintain a decent distance from the vehicle that is moving in front.
+Today the cars have very powerful braking systems with ABS as standard in new cars but despite that one should maintain a decent distance from the vehicle that is moving in front.
+This gives you time to react in case anything goes wrong ahead.
 You might be very courteous towards the rules of the road but that doesn't mean that the others are too.
 Today the best way to drive safely is to be a defensive driver rather than an aggressive driver.

 Don't over use the horn